LnxRls/RmvElemsUsingMnMdDiff/README.md

 *Key Analytical Insights*
 The iterative elimination process helps identify whether the dataset exhibits one of the following behaviors:

-*Case 1 (Convergence to Minimal Elements): The absolute difference between mean and median monotonically decreases until only two elements remain.
+*Case 1 (Convergence to Minimal Elements): The absolute difference between mean and median monotonically decreases until only two elements remain
-*Case 2 (Stabilization around a Threshold): The difference fluctuates around a near-constant value despite continued removals, suggesting residual structure in the data.
+*Case 2 (Stabilization around a Threshold): The difference fluctuates around a near-constant value despite continued removals, suggesting residual structure in the data
-*Case 3 (Hybrid Behavior): A combination of Cases 1 and 2, where an initial decline is followed by stabilization, indicating a transition in data structure.
+*Case 3 (Hybrid Behavior): A combination of Cases 1 and 2, where an initial decline is followed by stabilization, indicating a transition in data structure

 This method provides a data-driven alternative to conventional outlier removal, particularly useful in non-parametric or distribution-agnostic settings.